Javan kingfisher: Taxonomy

 The Javan kingfisher was first described in 1818 by the French ornithologist Louis Pierre Vieillot, who gave it the scientific name Alcedo cyanoventris.
-In 1821, William John Swainson created the genus Halcyon for some of kingfishers — primarily those with stronger, thicker, more rounded beaks.
-The bird is today listed under the genus Halcyon, referring to the “Halcyon” bird of Greek legend, which contains 11 species of large, heavy-billed kingfishers.
+In 1821, William Swainson created the genus Halcyon for some of kingfishers — primarily those with stronger, thicker, more rounded beaks.
+The bird is today listed under the genus Halcyon, referring to the "Halcyon" bird of Greek legend, which contains 11 species of large, heavy-billed kingfishers.
 Halcyon kingfishers generally prefer woodlands and primarily consume small terrestrial animals rather than fish.
 H. cyanoventris forms a superspecies with the white-throated kingfisher Halcyon smyrnensis; although the birds are sometimes considered conspecific, they overlap in range in West Java without hybridizing.

 Local names for the Javan kingfisher include "cekakak jawa", "cekakak gunung", or simply "cekakak" after their sharp, chattering vocalizations.

 Description

 The Javan kingfisher is a medium-sized bird (25–27 cm at maturity) with a distinctive large red bill; dark brown irises, head, throat, and collar; a purple body; vivid turquoise primary coverts, secondaries, and tail; white wing patches on the bases of the primaries (visible in flight); and dark red feet.
 There are no reported significant sexual dimorphisms.
 Juveniles are duller with brownish-orange bills and whitish throats.
 Juveniles of the genus Halcyon often show light barring or mottling along areas that are more uniformly colored in adults.

 The Javan kingfisher's call is described locally as cekakakak cekakakak cekakakak, hence its local name, Cekakak (or variants thereof).
 Others describe their call as a far-carrying scream that is striking and often heard, yet quieter than that of the collared kingfisher.
-Alternative published spellings of H. cyanoventris’ call include tjie-rie-rie-rie-rie-rie, chee-ree-ree-ree, or cheree-cheree.
+Alternative published spellings of H. cyanoventris' call include tjie-rie-rie-rie-rie-rie, chee-ree-ree-ree, or cheree-cheree.